Community

 We have three mailing lists:

-We hold community meetings on Zoom, on the first Tuesday of every month, at 14:00 GMT.
-(See that in your local time zone).
+We hold community meetings on Zoom, every second Tuesday, at 15:00 CET.
+(See that in your local time zone.

 Code of Conduct